serum-errors/go-serum-analyzer/analysis/README.md

 ...\testdata\src\examples\02_basic_examples.go:37:1: function "AddUnused" has a mismatch of declared and actual error codes: unused codes: [examples-error-invalid-arg examples-error-invalid-collection examples-error-limit-reached]
 ```

-The second example returns error codes, but does not declare any of them.
+The second example returns errors, but does not declare any of the returned codes.

 ```go
 // Errors: none -- not actually true, but we want to showcasse missing error codes.